DataDog/integrations-extras/buoyant_cloud/README.md

 ## Overview

-[Buoyant Cloud][1] provides fully managed Linkerd, right on your cluster.
+[Buoyant Cloud][1] provides fully managed Linkerd, right on your cluster, and monitors the health of Linkerd so you don't have to.
+This integration sends that information to Datadog so you can monitor and alert on Linkerd's health directly in Datadog.

 This integration sends the follow Buoyant Cloud data to Datadog: